-The dissertation in international development (DV410) is a requirement for all students in the MSc Development Studies, MSc Development Management, MSc Health and International Development, and MSc International Development and Humanitarian Emergencies.
+Dissertation DV410 The dissertation in international development (DV410) is a requirement for all students in the MSc Development Studies, MSc Development Management, MSc Health and International Development, and MSc International Development and Humanitarian Emergencies.
 The dissertation comprises 1.0 unit of the Master's degree, and provides an opportunity for students to specialise in a topic of their choosing.
 The requirements of the dissertation are that it is a maximum of 10,000 words in length, and is topical, original, scholarly, and substantial.
 That is, the dissertation should be in a topic of broad relevance to international development.
 It should constitute an independent exploration of existing knowledge by the student and may (but do not have to) include original theoretical and/or empirical insights.
 It should be scholarly in its approach, orientation, presentation, and ethical approach.
 It must also be a substantial and rigorous piece of work in terms of its scope and depth, commensurate to the academic expectations of a Master's degree.
 Dissertations in ID may be based on primary research, secondary (desk-based approach), or a combination of both.
 The dissertation is typically planned and designed over Autumn Term (AT) through to Summer Term (ST).
 In this period, students discuss and develop their ideas in consultation with their mentor or other members of the ID department staff and have access to a range of learning resources (via DV410 Moodle page) to support and develop their individual projects from within the department and across the LSE.
+In ST, students will be asked to participate in dissertation workshops in weeks 5 and 6.
+The aim of the workshops is to give every student the opportunity to improve their dissertation proposal by presenting it to their peers, who will provide comments, criticism, and advice, facilitated by a member of the ID faculty.
 The actual research and writing of the dissertation typically taking place in first eight weeks of the summer holiday period over June - August, after exams for taught courses are over.
 DV410 information can be access here.